- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 ALPINE TOWER

 Standing 50-feet tall, this vertical climbing structure is set on poles that crisscross toward the sky!
 Participants, both beginner and advanced, will be challenged by the pole climbs, dangling logs, seesaw log, high woozy, hanging ladders and much more.
-It is a creative and safe way to be challenged both physically and mentally while being continuously on-belay!
+It is a creative and safe way to be challenged both physically and mentally.

 ARCHERY